BCHPleaseOrg/sbx/PROPOSAL.md

 ## Treasury

-The exchange's Treasury is a smart contract ([__SHA_Matrix_Treasury.sol__](https://gitlab.com/bchplease/sbx/-/blob/master/contracts/Solidity/SHA_Matrix_Treasury.sol)) that manages vaults for ANY form of crypto asset: SEP-20, SEP-721, SEP-1155 and the like.
+The exchange's Treasury is a smart contract ([__SHA_Matrix_Treasury.sol__](https://gitlab.com/bchplease/sbx/-/blob/master/contracts/Solidity/SHA_Matrix_Treasury.sol)) that manages vaults for ANY form of crypto asset:
+- SEP-20
+- SEP-721
+- SEP-1155
+- and more..

 ## Validators

-The active [__XHedge Validators__](https://xhedge.cash/validators) will provide the security for the exchange.
+The active [__XHedge Validators__](https://xhedge.cash/validators) provide the highest level of trust &amp; security for the exchange.

 # Part II: SHA-Matrix